 requirements are imported as referenced requirements (

 Referenced requirements are read-only by default.
 Although you can add custom attributes to a requirement set that includes referenced requirements, you must unlock the requirement to add a custom attribute value.
-Select the referenced requirement and, in the right pane, under Properties, click Unlock.
-Alternatively, you can unlock all referenced requirements by selecting the top import node and, in the right pane, under Requirement Interchange, clicking Unlock all.
+Select the referenced requirement and, in the Details pane, under Properties, click Unlock.
+Alternatively, you can unlock the referenced requirements by selecting the top import node and, in the Details pane, under Requirement Interchange, clicking Unlock all.

 If you click Update in the Requirement Interchange pane, changes to your requirement set such as new custom attributes or new custom attribute values will be lost.
 Save or export your requirement set files before using Update.
 You can use Export in the Requirement Interchange pane to export a ReqIF™ file with new custom attributes.